alperdomo/split_fastq/README.md

 # split_fastQ

-`Helper notes`
+The code in this repository is of use for splitting fastq files `Helper notes`
 # To run the script you will need to indicate:                     #
 # 1. path to the parsing script split_fastq_sciATAC.pl             #